 Here are a few photos showcasing our clubs many activities.

-Our 2021 auction was held this year.
+Our 2021 auction, one of our most popular meets.
 Some interesting lots & keen bidding.

 2019 Train Wreck Competition with Jo's winning entry and Trevor's runner-up - a bouncing girl cuckoo clock.

 Club members enjoying the 2019 Christmas Lunch.